 How Does a Cloud Server Work?

-A cloud server is a virtual server deployed within a cloud environment.
-This is achieved by combining a group of servers into a single system and then distributing resources to individual machines.
+A cloud server runs as a virtual server within a cloud computing environment.
+It works by combining multiple physical servers into one unified system and distributing resources efficiently to each user.

-Cloud servers work by merging multiple servers into one massive virtual server.
-For example, if there are 20 servers in a data center, they are combined to operate as if they were a single large server.
-You can think of it as combining multiple flash drives into one.
+Cloud servers operate by merging several servers into a single powerful virtual server.
+For example, a data center can combine 20 servers and run them as one large system.
+You can think of this like combining multiple flash drives into one centralized storage unit.

 Differences Between Dedicated Servers and Cloud Servers